8 Pet Photography Tips for Taking Terrific Pet PicturesLast updated: May 24, 2017

 - Review Along the lines of tip number six, once you've taken the picture go back right away and take a look at what it looks like.
 Take a close look to see if the shot is in focus.
 Maybe after you look at the picture you realize there is something in the background that you'd rather not have the whole world see.
 Reviewing the photo will also allow you to make sure the lighting is okay.
 You don't want your pet to look too dark or too bright.
 Then if you realize the picture could be better, you can easily snap a few more, while you and your pet are in "photo shoot mode."

-- Only Share the Best If you've followed tip number six and took multiple shots, pick the top one or two to share on Facebook, Instagram, or Twitter.
-(Use #revivalpets when you post to enter our monthly drawing!)
-Posting on social media is a great way to get feedback from your friends, fans and followers.
+- Only Share the Best If you've followed tip number six and took multiple shots, pick the top one or two to share on Facebook or Instagram.
+(Use #RevivalPets) Posting on social media is a great way to get feedback from your friends, fans and followers.

 Now that you have the tools to capture great pictures of your pet, we want to see your photos!
 We have two awesome ways to make your pet famous: